-Jessica Day Superintendent 269-274-8648 jday@lakeviewspartans.org to the Covered Arena for judging on Saturday, August 12th.
+Jessica Day Superintendent 269-274-8648 jday@lakeviewspartans.org

+EXHIBIT ARRIVAL TIME: Exhibits must be brought to the Covered Arena for judging on Saturday, August 12th.
 Judging takes place Saturday, August 12th, 2023 from 9am-12pm.
 PLEASE MAKE SURE YOU ARRIVE WITH ENOUGH TIME TO HAVE ALL OF YOUR PROJECTS JUDGED PRIOR TO 12PM.
 SOME LINES ARE LONG, SO MAKE SURE YOU ALLOW TIME FOR WAITING IN THOSE LINES.